-To export the allowed hashes from the Manager to a local system, click Export Allowed.

-- 5. To delete specific entries from the allow list, select them by holding the Shift or Ctrl key and click on the required rows.
-Then select Remove selected hashes (reset as Unclassified) from the Take action drop-down list.
+- 6. To export the allowed hashes from the Manager to a local system, click Other Actions \rightarrow Export All. - 7.
+To delete specific entries from the allow list, select them by holding the Shift or Ctrl key and clicking on the required rows.